-Most form-building tools make it easy to add hidden fields, or if you're using a custom HTML form on your website then you can simply add input type="hidden" to the form fields.
+Most form-building tools (like Jotform, Typeform, Gravity Forms, etc) make it easy to add hidden fields, or if you're using a custom HTML form on your website then you can simply add input type="hidden" to the form fields.

-Channel = Paid Search
+- Channel = Paid Search

-Channel Drilldown 1 = Google
+- Channel Drilldown 1 = Google

-Channel Drildown 2 = Brand Campaign
+- Channel Drilldown 2 = Brand Campaign

-Channel Drilldown 3 = Dropdox
+- Channel Drilldown 3 = Dropbox

 3. Google Analytics data is passed into Agile CRM